 Once you have built your sound lock and your constrained layer, mass damped door, you are ready to install one on each end.
 Place it upon two pressure bearings top and bottom of the door centered.
 Make each door 36″ wide.
 Install long handles so that the door moves easily on the bearings, just like a bank vault door.
 Place a portal or round window in the door during construction, if desired.
 Use two 1/2″ thick panes of safety glass separated by as much air space as your door thickness will allow.
 Make sure your bearings are rated at least twice the door weight capacity.
 Make sure all edges of the door seal upon closing.
 The smallest hole can ruin everything.

 Building a sound lock between two doors to isolate noise from higher sound pressure levels is the ultimate way to isolate.
 We have space, air, absorption, and barrier technologies all working together, each operating at their maximum performance for their respective technology.
 Oh, yes, don’t forget about how cool the bank vault door is with the round portal for a window.
 You will be able to move 1,000 lbs with one finger strength.

-If you have any questions follow up questions on this subject please feel free to email me and I will be happy to help.
+If you have any questions follow up questions on how to soundproof a door please feel free to email me and I will be happy to help.
 Please message me at email@example.com.
 If you want to learn more about room acoustics please sign up for our free acoustic video training series and ebook.
 Upon sign up you will have instant access to the room acoustic training videos and ebook to help improve the sound in your studio, listening room or home theatre.